 1. Create an account and search for available business names.
 You can search for up to 30 different business names.

-2. Complete the online form and provide your business details (takes a few minutes).
+2. Complete the online form and provide your business details (it takes a few minutes).

-3. After, pay and submit your registration online.
-Your sole proprietorship business registration documents are delivered by email within 1 business day!
+3. After that, pay and submit your registration online.
+Your sole proprietorship business registration documents are delivered by email within one business day!

 What does it cost?

-The fee to register your sole proprietorship in Ontario using Ownr is $89 plus tax.
-This includes the government’s registration fee which is $60.
+The fee to register your sole proprietorship in Ontario using Ownr is $49 plus tax (recently lowered from $89).
+This includes the government’s registration fee, which is $60.

 If you have questions, Ownr offers support via online chat, phone, and email.

-Get $50 discount when you sign up through our exclusive offer link here.
+Get a 15% discount when you sign up through our exclusive offer link.
+Or read our detailed Ownr review.

 How To Register a Corporation in Ontario

-A corporation is a legal entity that is separate from its owners, affording its shareholders some protection from liability.
+A corporation is a legal entity separate from its owners, affording its shareholders some protection from liability.

 Incorporating your business corporation is a bit tedious and involves a bunch of paperwork.